alexey-petrusevich/CS_4550_Final_Project/WrittenReport.md

 song being played will also show up across all views, and will be updated automatically when a song is skipped or a song ends and a new song begins.

+In addition to storing users, we are storing event history.
+Attendees of a party session will be able to look back on their past events and see what songs were played, in what order they were played, and how many votes each song had.
+This will be useful to all users if and when they want to make a playlist for their own hosted party.
+We are also storing what actions users took, either up-voting or down-voting and this will be used for the various stats we are visualizing.

+On any given user's "User Page" we are visualizing a variety of user statistics.
+These statistics are generated based on what votes the given user gives songs that come up in the queue during parties.
+These statistics come from the songs' data on Spotify, and are pulled using the Spotify API and visualized by our app.
+The statistics being shown are top genres, top songs, an impact score based on how many up-voted songs by the user actually go through to the party, and other statistics that Spotify keeps track of, including "danceability".

+### To-do list for write-up (remove before submission)
+- Individual group member's work (above)
+- More detail about voting
+- Information about how playback is implemented
+- The complex part about our app and why
+- Most significant challenge and how we resolved it